railsbridge-boston/docs-hardfork/sites/en/installfest/cloud9.md

 5. On the "Configuration Settings", click "Next Step" at the bottom.
 We will be using Cloud9's default configuration.

-6. Review your information and click "Next".
+6. Review your information and click "Create Environment".
 Cloud9 will now set up your programming environment!

 ### Using the Cloud9 Environment